TrueSightDAO/market_research/truesight_blog_posts/20251013_truesight_fortnight_update.md

 ---

-*This update was compiled from 100 contributions logged in TrueSight DAO Telegram channels between September 29 - October 13, 2025.
+*This update was compiled from 100 contributions logged by Edgar, our AI tracking bot, in TrueSight DAO Telegram channels between September 29 - October 13, 2025.
 All contribution data is publicly verifiable on our [Google Sheets ledger](https://docs.google.com/spreadsheets/d/1qbZZhf-_7xzmDTriaJVWj6OZshyQsFkdsAV8-pyzASQ).*

 ---

 **About TrueSight DAO**: A decentralized autonomous organization building transparent, regenerative supply chains for cacao and other agricultural products.
-Every contribution is tracked, every decision is voted on, and every participant is rewarded fairly through our TDG token system.
+Every contribution is tracked by Edgar (our AI bot), every decision is voted on, and every participant is rewarded fairly through our TDG token system.